kif-framework/KIF/README.md

 If KIF is failing to find a view, the most likely cause is that the view doesn't have its accessibility label set.
 If the view is defined in a xib, then the label can be set using the inspector.
 If it's created programmatically, simply set the accessibilityLabel attribute to the desired label.

 If the label is definitely set correctly, take a closer look at the error given by KIF.
 This error should tell you more specifically why the view was not accessible.
-If you are using -stepToWaitForTappableViewWithAccessibilityLabel:, then make sure the view is actually tappable.
-For items such as labels which cannot become the first responder, you may need to use -stepToWaitForViewWithAccessibilityLabel: instead.
+If you are using `-stepToWaitForTappableViewWithAccessibilityLabel:`, then make sure the view is actually tappable.
+For items such as labels which cannot become the first responder, you may need to use `-stepToWaitForViewWithAccessibilityLabel:` instead.

 ### Project fails to build because KIF classes are missing